-Angela Verbrugge caught listeners’ ears with her debut album (released on NYC’s Gut String Records) and she won this year’s JazzTimes Readers’ Poll in the female jazz vocalist category.
+Victoria, BC-based Angela Verbrugge caught listeners’ ears with her 2019 debut album recorded in New York City and she won the 2020 JazzTimes Readers’ Poll in the female jazz vocalist category.
 The magazine’s review of her album describes that Angela, who takes inspiration from vintage musicals, the swing era, blues, and bebop, has “conspicuously good taste”.
-Toronto Music Report writes that she is “a gem of a vocalist who makes all her chosen material sound magical.
-Her song-writing collaborations have received features in JAZZIZ Magazine.
+She has been played on CBC, and was at the top of the National Earshot jazz charts for multiple weeks.
+Her song-writing collaborations have been featured in notable international publications.
+Angela made the top 30 recordings of the year list by Downbeat/LA Jazz Journal writer Scott Yanow for both albums.
 JazzWeekly describes the former actress as “fun and quirky, hip and a hoot, wispy and romantic; she slithers and oozes, and cleverly swings.”

 Full Length Bio

 JazzTimes Magazine writes that Canadian jazz vocalist Angela Verbrugge "possesses a winsome, brightly-burnished, pliable voice, with ample emotional intelligence, considerable song-writing skills, and conspicuously good taste.”
-In 2021, amazingly as a relative newcomer, Angela won the JazzTimes Readers' Poll, for Best Female Vocalist (Diana Krall, Cecile McLoren Salvant and Veronica Swift were named as runners up).
+In 2021, amazingly as a relative newcomer, Angela won the JazzTimes Readers' Poll, for Best Female Vocalist, edging out fierce competition.

 Angela was one of the youngest graduates from Toronto’s George Brown School of Performing Arts after a youth spent active on the arts scene of her birth city, Kingston, Ontario.
-She relocated to Vancouver in 1997 and started spending most her time in Victoria in 2019.
-After having three kids (now 14, 15 and 17) and three brushes with death (drowning, car accident and cancer), she followed her passion to jazz by curating her own musical education through mentorship from band-mates, jam sessions, and over the years with leading musicians on the Vancouver scene.
-A life-long student, Angela has sought out lessons from acclaimed vocalists and musicians including Karrin Allyson, Sheila Jordan and technique under masters such as Caity Gyorgy, Lisa Popeil, Cecile LaRochelle and Judith Rabinovitch.
+She relocated to Vancouver in 1997.
+In 2019, she moved to Vancouver Island.
+After having three kids (now 15, 17, and 19) and three brushes with death (drowning, car accident and cancer), she followed her passion to jazz by curating her own musical education through mentorship from band-mates, jam sessions, and by studying with leading musicians in the US and Canada.
+A life-long student, Angela has sought out lessons from acclaimed vocalists and musicians including Miles Black, Karrin Allyson, Sheila Jordan and technique under masters such as Caity Gyorgy, Lisa Popeil, Cecile LaRochelle and Judith Rabinovitch.

-She has appeared at Pizza Express London, the top jazz clubs in Istanbul, as a featured performer in Spain and Germany.
-Back in Canada, she lead groups on the main stages of the Victoria Jazz Festival, Vancouver International Film Festival, Fort Langley Jazz and Arts Festival, and at many premier Canadian jazz venues such as Frankie’s Jazz Club Vancouver, Hermann’s Jazz Club Victoria, and the Rex Jazz Club in Toronto, and will be touring to leading venues in Edmonton, Calgary and Ottawa in February 2022.
-She has been a guest performer at clubs in including Tula's in Seattle, and NYC venues such as Django, Fat Cat, Smalls, and Mezzrow.
-Her trios have included such acclaimed musicians as Cameron Brown, Anthony Pinciotti, Neil Swainson, Miles Black, Cory Weeds, Paul Rushka, Julian MacDonough, Ray Gallon, Jesse Cahill, Joe Poole, Bernie Senensky, Terry Clarke and Evan Sherman.
+Angela has toured in Japan, Turkey, Germany, Luxembourg and England.
+Back in Canada, she lead groups on the main stages of the Victoria Jazz Festival, Vancouver International Film Festival, Fort Langley Jazz and Arts Festival, and at many premier Canadian jazz venues such as Frankie’s Jazz Club Vancouver, Hermann’s Jazz Club Victoria, the Rex Jazz Club in Toronto, and Yardbird Suite in Edmonton.
+Her trios have included such award-winning musicians as Reg Schwager, Cameron Brown, Anthony Pinciotti, Neil Swainson, Miles Black, Cory Weeds, Paul Rushka, Julian MacDonough, Ray Gallon, Jesse Cahill, Joe Poole, Bernie Senensky, Terry Clarke and Evan Sherman.
 Her record received critical acclaim from radio/podcast hosts across the globe, with airplay on CBC Saturday Night Jazz, Hot Air, NPR, popular jazz programs the U.S., South America, Europe and Asia.
 She has charted on both JazzWeek and EarShot, and the later chart selected her debut as a top 10 vocal jazz release in 2019, while seasoned critic Scott Yanow noted in his Top Most Memorable Listens of 2021.